redhat-cop/ocp-disconnected-docs/README.md

 *   Multiple subnets provided for different purposes (common, apps, etc.)

 An architecture overview for Sparta is available [here](https://codectl.io/docs/overview) and the [github page](https://github.com/CodeSparta).

+Sparta is under continuous development to continue to better target the use cases of our DoD customers.

 **Considerations When Installing OpenShift Disconnected**